What Is Death-grip Syndrome?

 It sounds like a fighting style from a 1970s kung-fu movie, or perhaps something that happens to drivers when they panic behind the wheel: death-grip syndrome.

-Death-grip syndrome refers to a condition suffered by men who masturbate with an intensely tight grip or in some other highly specific and unusual manner.
+What is death-grip syndrome, exactly?
+The term refers to a condition suffered by men who masturbate with an intensely tight grip or in some other highly specific and unusual manner.
 If they masturbate this way for an extended period of their life, they can become so accustomed to reaching orgasm using that method that they're unable to orgasm when they have sex with a partner.

 The term death-grip syndrome is usually credited to sex advice columnist Dan Savage, who used it to denote not only a tight grip during masturbation but also the masturbatory habits some men develop, like rubbing against a mattress or pillow.